The Missing Head of Pearl Bryan Jul 4, 2017 16:00:09 GMT -5

 Some of that evidence was the blood in the valise that Jackson left behind in the Wallingford Saloon overnight.
 He then retrieved it, brought it back again and placed it in the same location near an icebox.
 Court transcripts indicated a tavern employee, Dot Legner, picked up the bag to clean beneath it and noted how unexpectedly heavy it was the first night.
 When she did the same a night later, it was much lighter.
-“It’s a good thing 18-year-old Dot Legner didn’t look in the bag,” Tippin said.
+“It’s a good thing 18-year-old Dot Legner didn’t look in the bag,” quipped Tippin.
 “She would have never slept again the rest of her life.”

-In court Jackson had no satisfactory explanation as to why he had the bag, claiming Pearl asked him to keep it for her.
+In court, Jackson had no satisfactory explanation as to why he had the bag, claiming Pearl asked him to keep it for her.
 In an attempt to explain the blood, Jackson said it came from his dental instruments, though, apparently, no one believed him for the prosecutor sarcastically enquired: “Don’t you wipe them off for crying out loud?”
 Tippin was amazed when he learned the bag is still maintained as evidence 120 years later.